MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Tint_Sprite.md

    In this example, the position of the mouse determines the Red, Green, values to apply to the sprite, the blue is fixed for simplicity.

     ```csharp
+    // The color tint to apply to the sprite
     protected Color tint;

     protected override void Update(GameTime gameTime)
     {
         if (GamePad.GetState(PlayerIndex.One).Buttons.Back == ButtonState.Pressed || Keyboard.GetState().IsKeyDown(Keys.Escape))